baileyp1/PhylogenomicsPipelines/README.md

 default IQTREE2 run with model testing (slow for big alignments) and Ufboot bootstrapping<br>
 * iqtree2-B1000-nm1000<br>
   single model of evolution (GTR for DNA, JTT for protein) and Ufboot bootstrapping with 1000 tree iterations<br>
-* iqtree2-B1000-nm110<br>
+* iqtree2-B1000-nm110 (originally set up for testing run time only, not recommended for final analysis)<br>
   same as for 'iqtree2-B1000-nm1000’ except number of iterations is set to 110.
 Approximately 10x faster but less thorough tree search
-* iqtree2-B1000-nm200 (originally set up for testing run time)
+* iqtree2-B1000-nm200 (originally set up for testing run time only, not recommended for final analysis)
   same as for 'iqtree2-B1000-nm1000’ except number of iterations is set to 200.
-Approximately 5x faster but less thorough tree search (originally set up for testing run time)
+Approximately 5x faster but less thorough tree search

 **Option -s** name of phylogeny program(s) to use for the species tree(s)
 * When 'astral' is used, memory is fixed to 12GB and is sufficient to build a species tree with approximately 3,200 samples.
 For larger data sets it would be better to use ASTRAL-MP for faster analysis but it will need  more memory.
 Memory for ASTRAL-MP should be set via option -U.